apexcharts/ng-apexcharts/README.md

 @Input() theme: ApexTheme;
 ````

+#### Auto update series

+With the attribute `autoUpdateSeries` you can control if the chart component should
+call the `updateSeries` function automatically if the series attribute is changed.
+Set this attribute to false if you are using and changig the type property in your
+series for a mixed chart.
+This only has the effect that the whole chart rerenders
+even if only the series changes.

 ### Use methods

-If you want to access the methods of the components use this in your component:
+For a basic usage of the charts you dont need to use the methods of the chart.

+But if you want to toggle a series for example you need to call them.
+All methods
+are proxied through the component so that you dont need to access the DOM by
+yourself.

+Just reference the component as a ViewChild in your Component by using:
 ```` ts
 @ViewChild('chartObj') chart: ChartComponent;
 ````

-and change the template to this:
+and chaning the template to this:
 ```` html
 <apx-chart #chartObj></apx-chart>
 ````

+Now you're able to call methods from your Component.

 ## Author